Interpretable RNA Foundation Model from Unannotated Data for Highly Accurate RNA Structure and Function Predictions: Results

 Furthermore, we also conduct a head-to-head comparison of RNA-FM with UFold on ArchiveII600.
-Figure~\ref{Fig.UFold1}(a) shows the F1 score distribution across all samples in ArchieveII600, comparing the RNA-FM with UFold, corresponding to the y-axis and x-axis in the scatter plot, respectively.
+Appendix Figure \ref{Fig.UFold1}(a) shows the F1 score distribution across all samples in ArchieveII600, comparing the RNA-FM with UFold, corresponding to the y-axis and x-axis in the scatter plot, respectively.
 The RNA-FM matches or exceeds the UFold on \textbf{85.5\%} of instances of all RNA types in the form of most points over the diagonal.
-We also explore the F1 score on different length of the input sequence, as shown in Fig.~\ref{Fig.UFold1}(b).
-Regardless of the length of input RNA sequences, RNA-FM always outperforms UFold, especially when the RNA length is over 150, it is obvious that our model is better predicting the secondary structure of longer RNA sequences.
-Figure~\ref{Fig.UFold2} presents the binary maps predicted by the model with a threshold of 0.5 and graph view of the secondary structure predictions of two randomly selected examples.
-The probability maps from RNA-FM (second column) are more robust, less noisy and much closer to the ground truth (first column) compared to those of UFold (third column).
+We also explore the F1 score on different lengths of the input sequence, as shown in Appendix Figure \ref{Fig.UFold1}(b).
+Regardless of the length of input RNA sequences, RNA-FM always outperforms UFold, especially when the RNA length is over 150, suggesting that our model better predicts the secondary structure of longer RNA sequences.
+Appendix Figure \ref{Fig.UFold2} presents the binary maps predicted by the model with a threshold of 0.5 and a graph view of the secondary structure predictions of two randomly selected examples.
+The probability maps from RNA-FM (second column) are more robust, less noisy, and much closer to the ground truth (first column) compared to those of UFold (third column).
 Regarding the graph-view converted from the binarized probability map, RNA-FM also generates secondary structures more similar to the ground truth than UFold.

 \textbf{RNA 3D closeness} indicates that arbitrary two bases have tertiary interaction if their distance is under a certain threshold, which originates from the “contact” concept in the protein field.
-Although secondary structure can reveal parts of the relationship between base pairs of RNA, it is merely a prior result and usually a constraint applied to the subsequent structure modeling.
+Although secondary structure can reveal parts of the relationship between base pairs of RNA, it is merely a prior result and usually a constraint applied to the subsequent structure modelling.
 To obtain more precise structures, researchers propose many informative and challenging tasks for generating more strict constraints for downstream modelling methods.
 RNA 3D closeness utilizes a 2D matrix to represent pairwise tertiary inter-nucleotide interactions rather than the 2D flat relationship in secondary structure.
 The distance is defined as the minimal atomic distance of arbitrary bases, and the threshold is set as 8\r{A}.